OpenBB-finance/OpenBB/website/content/bot/reference/discord/flow/unu.md

 # unu

-This command allows users to retrieve Unusual Options Trades over 100k Prem. - Vol  OI.
-This data can be used to identify potential opportunities in the options market.
-The command will return a table of Unusual Options Trades that meet the criteria for Prem. - Vol  OI over 100k, allowing users to quickly and easily identify potential trades.
+This command allows users to retrieve Unusual Options Trades over $100,000 premium and Total Volume exceeding Open Interest.
+This data can be used to identify potential opportunities in the options market allowing users to quickly and easily identify potential unusual activity.

 ### Usage